Climate summit host UAE planned to use the event to make oil deals, leaked notes suggest – KION546

 In addition to documents’ talking points around climate issues and promoting ADNOC are other suggestions to promote projects with the UAE’s main renewables vehicle, Masdar, which Al Jaber also runs.

 It’s not clear how many of the meetings actually took place, but the notes offer an insight into how the team hoped to use them as a vehicle for new deals.
-CNN has reached out to the 15 countries mentioned, two of which confirmed a meeting but said no business discussions took place, while another two replied to say no meeting occurred.
+CNN has reached out to the 15 countries mentioned, three of which confirmed meetings, but said either no business discussions took place or would not confirm if they did.
+Another two replied to say no meeting occurred.

 The US, China, France, Germany and the UK are among the countries with briefing notes published by the Centre for Climate Reporting.
 The organization said there were 27 country profiles in all, but that it had decided to share 15.